-Please remember that you are required to indicate a subject and to redact your email in a formal way (be specific, make sure your questions are clear, make sure you have read the information on Blackbaord before emailing).
-Please keep in mind that professionalism is expected in the communication through email (I encourage you to check the website netiquette if you have any doubt).
+Please include "GEOG 15000" at the start of the subject line and redact your email in a formal way (be specific, make sure your questions are clear, make sure you have read the information on Blackboard before emailing).
+Please keep in mind that professionalism is expected in email communication (I encourage you to look up "netiquette" if you have any doubt).